What do we do?

-We articulate the views and concerns of Tiree’s residents on a wide range of issues of public concern, and making representations to A&B County Council, Scottish Government, other public sector bodies, within Tiree Community Council’s sphere of interest.
+We articulate the views and concerns of Tiree’s residents on a wide range of issues of public concern, and making representations to Argyll and Bute Council, Scottish Government and other public sector bodies within or affecting Tiree Community Council’s sphere of interest.

 How do we gather the Community’s views?

 Public meetings of Tiree Community Council are held regularly throughout the year.

 All members of the public are welcome.

 Public meetings, and their agenda, are advertised well in advance.

 We are always happy to receive correspondence, questions or issues to be raised via e-mail, and we operate a Facebook Page where routine issues are often flagged and comments can be made there.